Spread the love

 In Catalonia, you’ll find dishes such as esqueixada, a salted cod dish; fideuà, a noodle-based seafood dish; and escalivada, a roasted vegetable dish.
 In Andalusia, you’ll find dishes such as gazpacho, a cold tomato soup; salmorejo, a thicker, creamier version of gazpacho; and ajoblanco, a cold almond and garlic soup.

-See also Exploring the Best Must-See Places in Colorado
+See also Exploring the Ancient Wonders: 10 Must-See Museums in Greece

 No matter where you go in Spain, you’ll find unique and delicious dishes to try.
 Be sure to explore the regional cuisines to get a true taste of Spain.